top of page

-I was reading on the Daily Stoic website and one of the posts talked about stress being a fact of life and that being stressed, feeling stressed, is a choice.
+I was browsing the Daily Stoic website and one of the posts talked about stress being a fact of life and that being stressed, feeling stressed, is a choice.

 There has always been stress, life can be hard and harsh things happen that we have to deal with, but the idea from this post appears to be that we choose whether to feel the stress, to allow it to have power over our minds (and bodies).
-Things to do are a fact of life.
+Things that need doing are a fact of life.
 My endless lists and crammed calendar clearly show me that.
 So I looked at my life with the same lens and realised:

 Overcommitting and feeling overwhelmed is my choice.